Mikaelarth/NieS/README.md

 executable.
 Use `lupdate` to update the `.ts` files and `cmake` will compile them to `.qm` at build time.
 At runtime, `NieSApp` selects the translation that matches your system locale.

+### Payment Processing (Simulated)

+`PaymentProcessor` currently performs no real transactions.
+Calls to process card, mobile money or QR code payments simply log the amount and report success without contacting any external service.
+Integrate a payment gateway in this class to accept actual payments.

 ## Running Tests